eat-sleep-code/tiny-tv/README.md

 + _--saveAs_ : Enter the name you would like the file saved as     *(Used if downloading from YouTube only)*
 + _--category_ : Select the category     *(This will set the subfolder, for example `--category cartoons` will use the `/home/pi/videos/cartoons` folder)*
 + _--maximumVideoHeight_ : Set the maximum height (in pixels) for downloaded videos     *(default: 480)*
 + _--removeVerticalBars_ : Remove the vertical black bars (pillar box) from the input file.
-This time-intensive process will also resize the video to the maximum video height.   *(default: False)*
+This time-intensive process will also resize the video to the maximum video height.
 + _--removeHorizontalBars_ : Remove the horizontal black bars (letter box) from the input file.
-This time-intensive process will also resize the video to the maximum video height.    *(default: False)*
+This time-intensive process will also resize the video to the maximum video height.
 + _--resize_ : Resize the video to the maximum video height.
 This is a time-intensive process.
-+ _--volume_ : Set the initial volume percent *(default: 100, min: 0, max: 100`)*
++ _--volume_ : Set the initial volume percent *(default: 100, min: 0, max: 100)*
 + _--loop_ : Set whether video plays continuously in a loop *(default: True)*
-+ _--shuffle_ : Set whether category-based playback is shuffled *(default: False)*
++ _--shuffle_ : Shuffle the playback order when using category mode

 ---